 The theme of prevention was repeated by Executive Director of the Connecticut State Office of MADD Janice Heggie Margolis and Program Specialist Allison Champlin.
 Margolis stressed the importance of prominent partnerships between law enforcement and organizations focused on alcohol-impaired driving prevention.

 According to Champlin, prevention efforts that focus on early intervention through programs designed for early adolescents and teens, like the Power of Parents and Power of You(th) programs, are a significant part of MADD’s efforts.
 These programs focus in part on cultural message related to alcohol, delivered through media or peer groups, and how kids can resist the idea that drinking is necessary or cool.

 Catherine Barden of Madison Alcohol and Drug Education Coalition (M.A.D.E in Madison) described the impact that her organization has made in reducing teen drinking through programs that encourage engagement by both teens and parents.
 According to Barden, facilitating communication between schools, parents, and students encourages kids who otherwise wouldn’t be involved in anti-drinking efforts to become active.

 The conference was hosted by the Yale Department of Emergency Medicine Center for Injury Prevention and Control Research, which is supported in partnership with the Connecticut Department of Transportation, the Yale Department of Emergency Medicine, and Yale-New Haven Hospital.

-This Article was submitted by Simone Schneegans, on Sunday, April 07, 2013.
+This article was submitted by Simone Schneegans on April 7, 2013.